mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- **Intro to section** -->

-The tension between abstract and concrete dimension of the process of learning to program runs as a theme through the literature of the domain of computer game design and programming (CGD&P).
-Yet, the field is still lacking in depth in terms of

-This section recaps the characteristics and limits of existing pedagogies in the domain of CGD&P addressing conceptions of abstraction including computational thinking; the role of levels of abstraction for teachers and learners; and the value of epistemological pluralism as a way to value concrete approaches.
-It then explores these characteristics in relation to the data of this thesis.
-The section concludes with a proposal of GDPs as an gateway construct located to access abstract and concrete dimensions of the learning experience, demonstrating their utility for educational designers, researchers and for participants.
-In addition a technical pedagogical structure is advanced and given an term of remix enabled elective pattern patching (REEPP)
+The tension between abstract and concrete dimension of the process of learning to program runs as a theme through the literature of the domain of computer game design and programming (CGD&P) (see Chapter 2).
+Yet, the field is still lacking in depth in terms of specific pedagogies which explore the complexities of conceptions of abstraction including computational thinking; the role of levels of abstraction for teachers and learners; and the value of epistemological pluralism as a way to value concrete approaches.
+To address this this chapter explores these characteristics in relation to the data surfaced in Chapters 5 and 6 of this thesis.
+The section concludes with a proposal of GDPs as pedagogical constructs located between abstract and concrete poles of the learning experience and an exploration of their utility for educational designers, researchers and for participants.
+Finally, a technical pedagogical structure is advanced and given an term of _remix enabled elective pattern patching_ (REEPP)

 <!-- omputing curricular concerns, provoked careful reflection on abstract-concrete dimensions of emerging knowledge happening in the game making and digital making more generally. -->